-Yamatji Marlpa Aboriginal Corporation (YMAC) is the native title representative body for the Traditional Owners of the Pilbara, Murchison and Gascoyne regions of Western Australia.
+Yamatji Marlpa Aboriginal Corporation (YMAC) is the native title representative body for the Traditional Owners of the Pilbara, Midwest and Gascoyne regions of Western Australia.

 Yamatji means Aboriginal ‘man’ in the Murchison and Gascoyne.

 Marlpa is used by some Traditional Owners to denote the Aboriginal people of the Pilbara.

 Country is our mother, our provider and keeper of our cultural belongings.